 For example, a loose ring snaffle with copper rollers is commonly used in early training to promote acceptance and relaxation.

-Curb & Leverage Bits Featuring Copper Rollers
+Adding Leverage: Curb Bits with Copper Rollers

 Curb and leverage copper roller bits are designed for more advanced training or show applications.
 These bits use shanks to apply leverage, increasing the rider's ability to communicate subtle cues while maintaining control.